 Have All the Proper Equipment

 Different online tutoring jobs will require different types of equipment.
-Some will require you to have a webcam, headset, possibly props, or a backdrop.
-Others wimpy want you to have a solid internet connection.
-Some will even have a certain dress requirement!
+Some expect you to have a webcam, headset, possibly props, or a backdrop.
+Others wimpy want you to have a reliable internet connection.
+Some will even have a specific dress requirement!
 Just be prepared and read through all the provided information thoroughly before you begin.